eecs280staff/tutorials/docs/setup_vscode.md

 {: data-title="main.cpp" }

 ### Add existing files
-If you have starter files, add them to your project directory.
-We'll download some files and put them in a subdirectory called `src`.
+If you have starter files, add them to your project `src` subdirectory.

 Download starter files, unpack, and move to `src` subdirectory.
 Your URL or folder might be different.  **Pro-tip:** [copy/paste instructions for WSL](setup_wsl.html#how-do-i-copy-and-paste).
 ```console